tidb-incubator/vldbss-2021/lab0/README.md

 Please output URLs by lexicographical order and ensure that your result has the same format as test data(there is a `result` file) so that you can pass all tests.

 Each test cases has **different data distribution** and you should take it into account.

+### Submit Your Work

+After you've done with all the tasks above, you need to submit your homework by email.

+- Write your report follow [report.md](./report.md).
+Note you may not edit this template or add further contents.
+Your report should be concise and clear.
+- Package your code and send it with PDF report to vldbss.2021@pingcap.com.
+- Mail title should be "College-Name Lab0 Homework"